freecnsz/restaurant-rating-app-frontend/README.md

 ## Usage

-Once the project is running, you can access the admin panel through your web browser.
-The admin panel allows restaurant managers to:
+Once you have it up and running, you can access the admin panel through your web browser.
+The admin panel allows you to:

-- View and manage their restaurant details.
+- View and manage your restaurant details.
-- See other restaurants in the same city.
+- Check out other restaurants in your city.

 ## Contributing

-We welcome comments and suggestions to improve our coding skills.
-If you have any suggestions or find any issues, please open an issue or submit a pull request.
+I’m open to comments and suggestions to improve my coding skills.
+If you have any feedback or find any issues, feel free to open an issue or submit a pull request.

 ## Deployment

 The project is currently deployed on Firebase.
-You can access the live version [https://restaurant-rating-fronte-84130.web.app/#/](#).
+You can check out the live version [here](https://restaurant-rating-fronte-84130.web.app/#/).

 ## License